Outdoor activities/education managers run centres that offer facilities and classes in outdoor sports and activities

-You'll probably have a background in instructing and may continue to teach as part of your job.
-In this role, you will have the overall responsibility for the centre and will need to manage staff and ensure adherence to safety regulations at all times.
+Most outdoor activities/education managers have a background in instructing and may continue to teach as part of their job.
+You'll have the overall responsibility for the centre and will need to manage staff and ensure adherence to safety regulations at all times.

 As an outdoor activities/education manager, you'll need to:

 - manage, recruit, train and monitor staff and support staff development

 - ensure staff adhere to safety regulations currently laid down by the Adventure Activities Licensing Authority (AALA)

 - ensure that equipment and facilities are safe and that guests are instructed in safety procedures (and follow them)

 - assess risk and act upon any issues arising from this assessment

 - provide instruction in a specialist area, such as mountaineering or sailing